Enoch Powell: Military service

 Following the Axis defeat at the Second Battle of El Alamein, Powell's attention increasingly moved to the Far East theatre, where the Allies were fighting the Imperial Japanese Army (IJA).
 He wished to be assigned to the Chindits units operating in Burma.
 He secured a posting to the British Indian Army in Delhi as a lieutenant-colonel in military intelligence in August 1943.
 Powell was appointed Secretary to the Joint Intelligence Committee for India and Lord Mountbatten's Southeast Asia Command, involved in planning an amphibious offensive against Akyab.

 Powell had continued to learn Urdu.
 He had an ambition of eventually becoming Viceroy of India, and when Mountbatten transferred his staff to Kandy, Ceylon, Powell chose to remain in Delhi.
-He was promoted to full colonel at the end of March 1944, as assistant director of military intelligence in India, giving intelligence support to the Burma campaign of Field Marshall William Slim.
+He was promoted to full colonel at the end of March 1944, as assistant director of military intelligence in India, giving intelligence support to the Burma campaign of Field Marshal William Slim.
 Powell ended the war as a brigadier, for a while, the youngest in the British Army.
 He told a colleague that he expected to be head of all military intelligence in "the next war".
 Powell never experienced combat and felt guilty for having survived, writing that soldiers who did so carried "a sort of shame with them to the grave".

 Entry into politics

 Powell voted for the Labour Party in their 1945 landslide victory because he wanted to punish the Conservative Party for the Munich Agreement.
 After the war he joined the Conservatives and worked for the Conservative Research Department (CRD) under Rab Butler, where his colleagues included Iain Macleod and Reginald Maudling.

-Powell's ambition to be Viceroy of India crumbled in February 1947 when the prime minister, Clement Attlee, announced that Indian independence was imminent.
-Powell was so shocked by the change of policy that he spent the whole night after it was announced walking the streets of London.
+Powell's ambition to be Viceroy of India crumbled in February 1947 when the prime minister, Clement Attlee, stated that Indian independence was imminent.
+Powell was so shocked by the change of policy that he spent the whole night walking the streets of London.
 He came to terms with it by becoming fiercely anti-imperialist, believing that once India had gone, the whole empire should follow it.
 This logical absolutism explained his later indifference to the Suez Crisis, his contempt for the Commonwealth and his urging that Britain should end any remaining pretence that it was a world power.

 After unsuccessfully contesting the Labour Party's safe seat of Normanton at a by-election in 1947 (when the Labour majority was 62 per cent), he was elected the Conservative MP for Wolverhampton South West at the 1950 general election.